Steps on how to switch to EngineEars by migrating your existing release from another distribution service

 Notes:

 - There is a possibility that your release may appear duplicated in streaming platforms or digital stores for a while (usually a temporary overlap) before your previous distribution service completes the removal of your release.
+In Spotify, you can see this duplicate by clicking the "1 more release" button.

 - There is also the possibility that customer purchase reviews of your release on iTunes or Amazon Music may not be preserved.